riffcc/platform/README.md

 5. [Security](#security)
 6. [Credits and Thanks](#thanks)

+## Archived
+We're no longer developing Riff.CC Alpha, this is the old codebase.

 ## <a name="introduction"></a>Introduction

-The Platform is the code that runs Riff.CC, a free culture platform for the world.
-It's heavily based on the [Unit3D](https://github.com/HDInnovations/UNIT3D-Community-Edition) project, to whom we owe a great deal of thanks.
+The Platform was the code that ran Riff.CC Alpha, a free culture platform for the world.
+It was heavily based on the [Unit3D](https://github.com/HDInnovations/UNIT3D-Community-Edition) project, to whom we owe a great deal of thanks.

 ## <a name="chat"></a>  💬 Come chat with us on Discord